iotaledger/iota.rs/docs/overview/README.md

 Your application communicates with the IOTA client library either directly or through a node.js or python binding.
 Client turns your requests into REST API calls and sends them to a node through the Internet.
 The node, in turn, interacts with the rest of an IOTA network, which could be the main operational network (mainnet) or a network for testing purposes (devnet).

 Different nodes could run on a different software, but they always expose the same interface to clients.
-For example, one node could be a [Hornet](https://hornet.docs.iota.org/) node and the other could be a [Bee](https://bee.docs.iota.org/) node, and they both would work the same for any client.
+For example, one node could be a [Hornet](https://hornet.docs.iota.org/) node and the other could be a [Bee](https://bee.docs.iota.org/) node, and they both would appear the same for any client.

 ![An illustration for the text above.](./layered_overview.svg "An overview of IOTA layers.")